Newton G. Munro

 Newton Goodwill Munro (June 13, 1870 – July 21, 1949) was a Canadian politician.
 He represented the electoral district of Pictou in the Nova Scotia House of Assembly from 1937 to 1941.
 He was a member of the Nova Scotia Liberal Party.

-Born in 1870 at Hopewell, Nova Scotia, Munro was a railway agent and stationmaster by career.
+Born in 1870 in Hopewell, Nova Scotia, Munro was a railway agent and stationmaster by career.
 He married Mary E. Shaw in 1895, and then Sylvia Keith.
-Munro served as mayor of Stellarton, Nova Scotia from 1923 to 1931.
-Munro entered provincial politics in 1937, when he was elected in the dual-member Pictou County riding with Liberal Josiah H. MacQuarrie.
+Munro served as mayor of Stellarton, Nova Scotia, from 1923 to 1931.
+Munro entered provincial politics in 1937 when he was elected in the dual-member Pictou County riding with Liberal Josiah H. MacQuarrie.
 In the 1941 election, Munro was defeated by MacQuarrie and Conservative Ernest G. Irish.
-Munro died at Wolfville on July 21, 1949.
+Munro died in Wolfville on July 21, 1949.